Garrett has updated its immunization policy to require all students to be fully vaccinated in advance of arriving on campus.

 14. What if I am having trouble making a vaccination appointment?

 The Office of Student Life will aid any student struggling to find an appointment.
-After April 15, 2021 you can contact the Office of Student Life at email@example.com, and they will assist you in getting an appointment.
+After Contact the Office of Student Life at email@example.com, and they will assist you in getting an appointment.

 15. I currently live in Garrett housing (apartments or dormitories) or I plan to move into Garrett housing, must I and/or my family be vaccinated to live in Garrett housing (dormitories and apartments)?

-Any person age 12 or over who resides in Garrett Housing must be vaccinated against the COVID-19 virus and must provide evidence of such to the Office of Student Life (as described in question B2 above) by Friday, August 13, 2021.
+Any person age 5 or over who resides in Garrett Housing must be vaccinated against the COVID-19 virus and must provide evidence of such to the Office of Student Life (as described in question B2 above).
 Anyone who cannot or will not provide such evidence will have their housing agreement terminated and be given 30 days to move out.
-If you are a new resident to Housing, anyone wanting to move in after August 1, 2021 must be fully vaccinated.
+If you are a new resident to Housing, anyone wanting to move in must be fully vaccinated.
 International students who are unable to receive vaccination in their home countries prior to arrival will be able to move into housing prior to receiving a vaccination; however, they will be required to receive a vaccine with 14 days of arrival and must follow quarantine rules established in B.1.
 Those international students who do not receive their first vaccine within 14 days of arrival will have their housing agreement terminated and be given 30 days to move out.

-Please remember if you are struggling to get an appointment for vaccination, you can email the Office of Student Life after April 15, 2021, at firstname.lastname@example.org for assistance.
+Please remember if you are struggling to get an appointment for vaccination, you can email the Office of Student Life at firstname.lastname@example.org for assistance.

 16. If I sign a housing agreement and am unable to move to campus because I cannot get a vaccine will I still be responsible for the agreement?